 Diplomatic relations between Vanuatu and Germany were established on 22 April 1981.
-Bilateral relations are good and untroubled.
-The German Ambassador in Canberra/Australia is also accredited to Vanuatu.
+Political relations between the two countries are friendly and untroubled.
+The German Ambassador in Canberra, Australia, is also accredited to Vanuatu.

-In 2012, bilateral trade amounted to approximately EUR 0.482 million, with German imports from Vanuatu worth EUR 0.186 million and German exports to Vanuatu worth EUR 0.296 million, putting Vanuatu in 197th place among Germany’s foreign trading partners in terms of German imports and 214th place in terms of German exports.
+In 2013, bilateral trade amounted to approximately EUR 0.7 million, with German imports from Vanuatu worth EUR 45,000 and German exports to Vanuatu worth EUR 0.67 million, putting Vanuatu in 213th place among Germany’s foreign trading partners in terms of German imports and 212th place in terms of German exports.

 Germany supports Vanuatu’s economic, social and cultural development, in particular through its substantial contributions to the European Union.
 The EU is the second biggest development aid donor in the region, after Australia, the partner countries being allocated funding for various projects and programmes in accordance with Country Strategy Papers.
-Under the 10th European Development Fund (EDF), a total of EUR 23.2 million has been earmarked for Vanuatu for the period 2008-2013.
-Priority areas of the 10th EDF in Vanuatu are supporting economic growth, developing human resources and providing macroeconomic support.
+Under the 11th European Development Fund (EDF), a total of EUR 31.3 million has been earmarked for Vanuatu for the period 2008 to 2013.
+The priority area of the 11th EDF in Vanuatu is developing and supporting agriculture.

 In addition, the German Embassy in Canberra, which is also responsible for Vanuatu, is supporting a number of small-scale projects there, mostly in the education sector.
-In 2011 Germany provided support to purchase tanks to supply a school with water and in 2012 it subsidized the construction of bush clinics on remote islands.
+In 2012 and 2013, it subsidised the construction of bush clinics on remote islands.